trasbd/tuya-valve/README.md

 ---

-## Security

-- **Never commit** your Access Secret / Device ID.
-Use HA **secrets.yaml** or the UI config flow.
-- If you accidentally published secrets, **rotate them** in the Tuya IoT Console and clean your Git history (e.g., with `git filter-repo`).

----

 ## Limitations

 - Cloud-only; latency and rate limits apply.
 If you need LAN/local control, use a local integration or device that exposes local DP codes.
 - Tested with specific Tuya water valves that report the raw properties listed above; other models may require code tweaks.
-- Icons/logo: HA shows vendor icons only when the integration is listed in the official Brands repo.

 ---